HSBallina/BeerOClock/README.md

 - Head over to https://dev.azure.com/valtech-talang/
 - Create a project for yourself and set up a CI/CD pipeline for pulling code from your repo and deploying to your app.
 ## Make it work
-- Fix the bugs and enjoy watching your pipeline build and deploy your code.
+- Fix the bug(s?) and enjoy watching your pipeline build and deploy your code.
 ## In the case you finish fast and get bored
 - Add (or discuss) reasonable tests to your project